Book Release June 23rd, 2026! Pre-order now!

 • Rituals For The In-Between

-This poem series will be featured in an upcoming Anthology, Nocturne Ash through Wingless Dreamer Publications.
+This poem series is featured in an upcoming Anthology, Nocturne Ash, through Wingless Dreamer Publications.

 • Witchlight In The Ruins

-This poem will be features in NonBinary Review Issue #41: Solarpunk.
+This poem is features in NonBinary Review Issue #41: Solarpunk.

 • Boxless

-This poem will feature in a queer anthology scheduled for December 2025 through Beyond Queer Words- A Queer Anthology
+This poem is feature in a queer anthology scheduled for December 2025 through Beyond Queer Words- A Queer Anthology

 • Embers & Echoes: Poems of Bodily Resistance

-To be published in Etched Onyx Magazine, the story of bodily resistance on every level.
+This poem is published in Etched Onyx Magazine on the story of bodily resistance on every level.

 Op-Eds and Articles